mffiedler/svt-case-doc/temp/cns_test_on_ocp_with_apps.md

 and [1573304](https://bugzilla.redhat.com/show_bug.cgi?id=1573304).
 Otherwise,
 it would be even harder to achieve the number of projects above.

-The test create all test projects with Ansible-playbooks.
+We have implemented Ansible-playbooks to create test projects.
-In theory, we should see all pods are running and ready.
+In theory, we should see all pods running and ready.
 However, we observe that many deploy pods are in error state.
 The reason is that k8s monitors the Application pods via a deploy pod only up to 600 seconds.
 If the Application pods are not running for any reason, the deploy